cazbella/CocktailCreations/README.md

 ## Future-Development
 1. Adding user profiles to save personalised saved cocktail choices

-2. Adding volumes to recipes in order to make the information more useful and precise.
+2. Adding videos to the website - these are in the API and database.

-3. Improving the user interface to implement more graphics on some pages.
+3. Using recursion to generate a recipe based on user preference, rather than matching to a current recipe.

 4. Introducing 'add your own' cocktails for users.
 This could contribute to the database as a whole pending moderation.